Facebook Ads for Personal Injury Lawyers: Strategies That Work

 You will see three boxes.
 This area is where you name your business, add your business categories, and create a short description.

-Making a Page Name
+— Craft a Compelling Page Name

 You can select up to three categories for your business.
 You will choose these from a drop-down list.
 All you have to do is start typing in a relevant word, and you will see what your choices are.